almostearthling/when-command/README.md

 **NOTE**: For now **When** runs in _debug mode_, this means that it will sport a green-ish window style, will not catch exceptions, and will use a _DEBUG_ suffix for the application data directory.
 This behaviour can be modified by setting `'DEBUG': False` in the instantiation of `AppConfig` in _lib/repocfg.py_, instead of the current `True` value.
 This is useful when testing the application when an existing instance of **whenever** is running in production mode, possibly using the **whenever_tray** utility that normally shares the application dataa directory with **When** (starting with release 0.1.6).
 Note that a debug version of **whenever** should be used when a release version is running, because a debug version will not refuse to start sensing that the scheduler is already running.
 The full path to the desired **whenever** executable can be provided on the command line using the `-W` option.

-**When** will only work if a working version of **whenever** is available, either in the system _PATH_ or specified via the command line interface by using the `-W` switch.
+**When** will be able to act as a wrapper only if a working and recent (not below 0.1.22) version of **whenever** is available, either in the system _PATH_ or specified via the command line interface by using the `-W` switch.

 ## Roadmap

 The first goal is to obtain a fully functional version of this **When** edition, although supporting a minimal set of configuration items -- the ones that were supported at the time of the first launch of the old application.
-In this first stage of development, the effort will be devoted to amend bugs, enforce checks, handle possible exceptions that might occur in secondary threads and which may cause the application to become unstable, and overall to make the application consistent in terms of both the user interface and the handling of the **whenever** subprocess, _without_ adding new features.
+In this first stage of development, the effort will be devoted to amend bugs, enforce checks, handle possible exceptions that might occur in secondary threads and which may cause the application to become unstable, and more in general to make the application consistent in terms of both the user interface and the handling of the **whenever** subprocess, _without_ adding new features.
 Once the minimal **When** application has reached an almost stable condition, new features (such as specific items and the _tool box_ mentioned below) will be added.

-All in all, expectations and fulfillments for this version of **When** follow:
+Expectations and fulfillments for this version of **When** follow:

 ### Editors

 Editor forms for the items supported by **whenever**: should behave in a way similar to how the original _When_ used to handle these items.
 Moreover, a main form is provided to access global configuration parameters and to create new items and edit or delete existing ones.
-Caveats: items that are referenced in other configuration items (eg. tasks in conditions, conditions in events) should not be deleteable.

-- [x] Main Form (_to be completed_)
+- [x] Main Form
 - [x] Task: Command
-- [x] Task: Lua Script
+- [x] Task: _Lua_ Script
 - [x] Condition: Interval
 - [x] Condition: Idle Session
 - [x] Condition: Time
 - [x] Condition: Command
-- [x] Condition: Lua Script
+- [x] Condition: _Lua_ Script
 - [x] Condition: Event (aka Bucket)
 - [x] Event: Filesystem Monitoring
-- [x] Event: Command Line (direct command sent to _stdin_, implemented for now, however this should be used for events handled by the wrapper itself, thus not directly accessed by the user)
+- [ ] ~~Event: Command Line~~ (implemented but not available)

-Specific command/Lua based tasks, command/Lua/DBus based conditions, DBus based events should be supported to mimic the old **When** behaviour:
+Specific command/_Lua_ based tasks, command/_Lua_/DBus based conditions, DBus based events should be supported to mimic the old **When** behaviour:

 - [ ] Task: Shut down the system
 - [ ] Task: Lock the system